SoilGrids — global gridded soil information

 - Texture fractions modelled and mapped not independently from each other, but as compositional data with the sum of the fractions constrained to 100%.

 The latest release of SoilGrids (May 2020) can be accessed through the following services:

-- WCS: best way to obtain map segments for specific regions in the world and to use SoilGrids as input to other modelling pipelines.
+- WCS: best way to obtain a subset of a map and use SoilGrids as input to other modelling pipelines.
 Examples on how to access WCS with python and R are provided here.